RoaringBitmap/CRoaring/README.md

 - `size_t roaring64_bitmap_portable_serialize(const roaring64_bitmap_t *r, char *buf);`
   Serialize a 64-bit bitmap to a buffer (portable format).
 - `roaring_bitmap_t *roaring_bitmap_portable_deserialize(const char *buf);`
   Deserialize a 32-bit bitmap from a buffer.
-- `roaring64_bitmap_t *roaring64_bitmap_portable_deserialize(const char *buf);`
-  Deserialize a 64-bit bitmap from a buffer.
+This is unsafe: it assumes `buf` points to a valid serialized bitmap and may read out of bounds otherwise.
+Prefer the safe variant below for untrusted input.
+- The 64-bit API does not provide an unsafe deserializer; use `roaring64_bitmap_portable_deserialize_safe` (below) instead.
 - `roaring_bitmap_t *roaring_bitmap_portable_deserialize_safe(const char *buf, size_t maxbytes);`
   Safe deserialization of a 32-bit bitmap (will not read past `maxbytes`).
+If you are loading data from an untrusted source, you should call `roaring_bitmap_internal_validate` prior to using the `roaring_bitmap_t`.
 - `roaring64_bitmap_t *roaring64_bitmap_portable_deserialize_safe(const char *buf, size_t maxbytes);`
-  Safe deserialization of a 64-bit bitmap.
+  Safe deserialization of a 64-bit bitmap (will not read past `maxbytes`).
+If you are loading data from an untrusted source, you should call `roaring64_bitmap_internal_validate` prior to using the `roaring64_bitmap_t`.
 - `size_t roaring_bitmap_portable_deserialize_size(const char *buf, size_t maxbytes);`
   Get the size of a serialized 32-bit bitmap (returns 0 if invalid).
 - `size_t roaring64_bitmap_portable_deserialize_size(const char *buf, size_t maxbytes);`